M-Arashi/LMO-710/README.md

 2. **"Linear Models with R" by Julian J. Faraway** [Available here](https://julianfaraway.github.io/faraway/LMR/) -  This book provides a practical introduction to linear models using R, making it accessible for both beginners and experienced statisticians.

-## Course Content
+## Content
-This course covers the following topics:
+This repository covers the following topics:

 - System of Consistent equations
 - Generelized Inverse